theuntamed839/DataStore4J/BenchMark/readme.md

 ```
 #### Iteration Behavior:
 Observing the JMH iterations makes it clear that RocksDB and LevelDB Native perform some form of caching in each iteration.
-I am not an expert on these databases, but it seems they also take advantage of the OS page cache with kernel-level hints on read
+It seems like they take advantage of the OS page cache with kernel-level hints on read
 patterns, which benefits them significantly ?

 ```text